flatpickles/sketchbook-legacy/README.md

 * Two finger mousepad swipe doesn't work for page navigation when Sketchbook is open.
 Probably this is disabled by my scrolling settings?

 ## To do
+* Presets:
+    * Choose from curated parameter settings (replace defaults?)
+    * Save your own (local storage), and remove them
+        * Gray out the + button when unmodified
+    * Add asterisk to title display when sliders are edited
+    * Double click to return to preset/default value
+    * URL option to pre-select a preset
 * Double click: capture state (e.g. just one panel open) and resume that state
 * Link styling
 * UX improvements: